hwahyeon/korean-stroke/README.md

 - **Parameters**
   - `string` (String): The Korean string to calculate.
 - **Returns**
-  - (Number): A total stroke count of the input string..
+  - (Number): A total stroke count of the input string.

 ## License
 This project is provided under the MIT License.